findingniemo/CharNotes/README.md

 - You can view the panel that displays the characters by simply launching the app.
 The characters will appear on the main screen as you add them
 - You can add characters to the general character list found on the main page by typing their name in the text box and clicking "Add New Character"
 - You can remove a character from the general character list found on the main page by clicking the "X" button next to the character you would like to remove
+- You can view the details of a character in the main list by clicking the "View" button next to their name.
 - You can locate the visual component once you add a new character.
 A placeholder character icon will appear next to the character's name.
 - You can save the state of the application by pressing the "Save" button
 - You can reload the state of the application by pressing the "Load" button.